Health minister: Germany has crossed omicron peak | Health

 Germany's disease control agency on Friday reported 220,048 newly confirmed daily cases of COVID-19 and 264 additional deaths.

-The Robert Koch Institute said almost a quarter of the German population — nearly 20 million people — haven't been vaccinated.
-This includes about four million children under five for whom vaccination hasn't yet been authorised, it said.
+The Robert Koch Institute said almost a quarter of Germany's entire population - nearly 20 million people - has not been vaccinated.
+The figure includes about 4 million children under age 5 for whom COVID-19 vaccines have not yet been authorised, the institute said.

+Germany announced Friday that it was taking almost 20 countries off its list of high-risk areas, including Britain, India, Spain and the United States.
+The move will make it easier for some travellers coming from those countries to enter Germany.

+Previously, people who weren't deemed to be fully vaccinated had to quarantine for at least five days upon arrival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)